-Matt Salmon was elected to the United States Congress on November 6, 2012 to represent the people of Arizona’s 5th Congressional District.
-Matt was appointed by his peers to serve on the House Foreign Affairs Committee and serves as Chairman of the Subcommittee on the Western Hemisphere.
+Matt Salmon is honored to represent the people of Arizona’s Fifth Congressional District.
+Matt was appointed by his peers to serve on the House Committee on Foreign Affairs and serves as Chairman of the Subcommittee on Asia and the Pacific.
 He also serves on the House Committee on Education and the Workforce.

 Matt attended public school in Mesa, Arizona and graduated from Arizona State University with a bachelor's degree in English literature and an MPA from Brigham Young University.

 After completing his education, Matt spent thirteen years in the telecommunications industry in Arizona.
 In his early career, Matt learned invaluable lessons regarding the effect of government regulation on private enterprise.
 With the ever increasing expansion of government and burdensome tax rates on American citizens and small businesses, Matt was called to begin a life of public service.

 In 1990, Matt was elected to the Arizona State Senate, where he served from 1991 until 1995.
 During this time, he served as Assistant Majority Leader and Chairman of the Rules Committee.